techact/linux/README.md

 | R | Recovery |
 | N | Null |

+* 0 - Service is OK.
+* 1 - Service has a WARNING.
+* 2 - Service is in a CRITICAL status.
+* 3 - Service status is UNKNOWN.

 | Attempt | #1 | #2 |
 | :---: | :---: | :---: |